DaanDeMeyer/reproc/README.md

 Note that reproc and reproc++ are separate libraries and as a result have separate config files as well.
 Make sure to search for the one you need.

-Find a system installed reproc using CMake:
+To find a system installation of reproc using CMake:

 ```cmake
 find_package(reproc) # Find reproc.